bugsnag/bugsnag-js/packages/react-native/UPGRADING.md

 ### Removing `bugsnag-react-native`

 Since `@bugsnag/react-native` is an entirely new module, `bugsnag-react-native` should be removed first.
-It's not possible to run them both alongside one-another.
-So the replacement can't be done incrementally.
+It's not possible to run them both alongside one-another, so the replacement can't be done incrementally.

 Firstly, remove the npm package with `npm` or `yarn`: